James7168/Quantitative-Backtesting-and-Risk-Reporting-Engine/README.md

 ## Architecture Overview

-The architecture intentionally separates strategy, execution, and portfolio logic, allowing additional strategies or execution models to be added without modifying core state logic.

-<img width="3222" height="381" alt="QBE_Architecture" src="https://github.com/user-attachments/assets/c56ce2a0-080d-443e-bc89-98178fe741d9" />

 The system is designed as a state-transition model operating over a time-ordered sequence of market data.
 Portfolio state at time t depends only on the prior state and current inputs, eliminating lookahead bias and implicit side effects.
+Strategy modules generate signals without mutating portfolio state.
+Execution models translate orders into trades with explicit friction modelling.
+The portfolio layer applies trades and performs mark-to-market valuation, producing an auditable equity curve.
-State transitions are triggered exclusively by executed trades and explicit mark-to-market operations.
-The modular separation of strategy, execution, and portfolio components allows alternative trading rules or execution models to be introduced without modifying core state logic.
+This layered separation enables new strategies or execution assumptions to be introduced without altering portfolio state logic.

+<img width="3222" height="381" alt="QBE_Architecture" src="https://github.com/user-attachments/assets/c56ce2a0-080d-443e-bc89-98178fe741d9" />

 ---